andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   <figcaption class="figure-caption">The calm before the storm</figcaption>
 </figure>

-A few minutes later Gabby comes backstage and calmly tells us we'll be starting in 5.
+A few minutes later Gabby comes backstage and patiently tells us we'll be starting in 5.
 And in 5 minutes I'm greeted, once again, by that familiar contralto,

 <div class="text-muted fst-italic mx-3 mb-3">